JohnAskew/exasol_tc_watchdog/README.md

         EXECUTE SQL means kill blocking sessions that are currently active.
         ALL means kill any blocking transaction

-    wait_time = Seconds query has been in blocking sessions.
+    wait_time = Seconds a session has been in blocking sessions.

 # usage: